 $8,200,000

-Starring Corey Haim, Kerri Green, Charlie Sheen, and Courtney Thorne-Smith in the lead, Lucas works more as a romantic comedy than a proper football flick.
+Featuring Corey Haim, Kerri Green, Charlie Sheen, and Courtney Thorne-Smith in leading roles, Lucas is best described as a heartfelt romantic comedy rather than a typical football movie.

 BiographyDramaSport